-Exception: Where it can be shown that column hinging at, or near, the base plate is precluded by conditions of restraint, and in the absence of net tension under load combinations including the amplified seismic load, demand critical welds are not required.

-(3) Welds at beam-to-column connections conforming to Section H2.6b(b)
+- Column hinging at, or near, the base plate is precluded by conditions of restraint. - There is no net tension under load combinations including the overstrength seismic load. - (c) Welds at beam-to-column connections conforming to Section H2.6b(b)